 CLEAR reviewers examine the control variables and lags in the pre-intervention outcome included in the analysis.
 The requirements for the number of lags and the period they cover, as well as for types of control variables, in order for a cross-sectional regression to meet this criterion vary by the topic area and outcome being examined, and are specified in the review protocol for each topic area.
+For example, the specified pre-intervention characteristics for research that analyzes the employment outcomes of youth for the Opportunities for Youth topic area include pre-intervention measures of employment (lagged employment variables), age, gender, race/ethnicity, and geographic location.
 A study may present comparisons for other characteristics before the intervention that are not required by the relevant topic area protocol to establish comparability.
 But if a study shows sizeable or statistically significant differences on these variables and they are not included as controls, the study may not be able to receive a moderate causal evidence rating.
 Reviewers indicate their concerns about these types of the differences to the PI, who then seeks guidance from the CLEAR leadership team.